 - Unified and Comprehensive, Enterprise-Scale Platform.
 The core of our solutions is our unified critical communications platform, which provides multiple layers of redundancy to assure uptime and delivery of communications regardless of volume or throughput requirements.
 The platform is dynamic, secure, scalable and reliable, enabling the delivery and verification of tens of millions of different communications virtually anywhere, in any volume, in near real-time. - Out-of-the-Box, Scalable and Mobile Applications.
 Our SaaS-based applications are out-of-the box, enterprise-ready and can be utilized without customer development, testing or ongoing maintenance.
 Regardless of a customer or prospect's size or needs, our applications are built to scale to its largest and most complex critical communications requirements. - Contextual Communications.
 We enable intelligence and personalization in the critical communications process by delivering contextual communications.
 Our customers can deliver and escalate critical communications broadly to a mass population or to a targeted subset of individuals based on geographic location, skill level, role and communication path preferences for rich, two-way collaboration. - Large, Dynamic and Rich Communications Data Asset.
 As of June 30, 2015, our data asset consists of our contacts databases that manage approximately 100 million contact profiles and connections from more than 2,400 customers based in 19 countries.
 Our contacts databases, which we refer to as contact stores, are automatically updated with the most current contact information.
 Our contact stores are repositories for all contact details, attributes and business rules and preferences, such as a person's location, language spoken, special needs, technical certifications and on-call status.
-The breadth of our databases allowed us to deliver approximately 300 million communications in 2014 and has allowed us to deliver more than 500 million communications in 2015 to date.
+The breadth of our databases allowed us to deliver more than 1 billion communications since October 1, 2014.